MirelaManta/blind-auction/README.md

 ## Blind Auction ##
-__I created this program using my knowledge of Python dictionaries and loops__
+__I created this program using my knowledge of Python dictionaries and loops.__
 #### Outlook: ####
 * We're holding an audition for a very precious object.
 * There is no maximum number of bidders.